shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/advanced-toolkit-administration.md

 If you want to change the location of this configuration, you can run:
 > /Users/manne/sgtk_dev/tank move_configuration

 This is a private configuration.
-In Shotgun, only Admin 3 will see the actions defined in this config.
-If you want to add additional members to this configuration, navigate to the Shotgun Pipeline Configuration Page and add them to the Users field.
+In {% include product %}, only Admin 3 will see the actions defined in this config.
+If you want to add additional members to this configuration, navigate to the SG Pipeline Configuration Page and add them to the Users field.
 ```